Quick Start

 If you need various business modules (such as the Alert Center) to push messages to internal personnel, you must first set up the delivery capability here.

-- Based on your enterprise's actual communication tools, set the type (e.g., WeCom bot or Feishu bot) and enter the corresponding Webhook URL or secret key credential parameters.
+- Based on your enterprise's actual communication tools, set the type (e.g., WeCom bot or Feishu bot) and enter the corresponding Webhook URL and secret key credential parameters.

 Verification and Closure